akarsh-enciphers/beta-Threads/content/challenges.md

  Reference to learn more:[Server-side Request Forgery](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery)

-**Hint**: It is present in the profile section of the application where an user can upload picture via URL.
+**Note**: There are two SSRF present in the application. one of which is a blind SSRF

 ### XSS(Stored XSS)